rsandler00/plotly-scientific-plots/README.md

 ## Examples and Usage

 Plotly's key strength is its ability to do interactive visualizations.
-For scientists, this allows novel ways of exploring data with mouse clicks and hovers.

-**To see a full list of plotly-scientific-tools examples and their descriptions, go through the `examples.ipynb` in nbviewer by clicking [here][1]**
+For scientists, this allows novel ways of exploring data with mouse clicks and hovers. **To see a full list of plotly-scientific-tools examples and their descriptions, go through the `examples.ipynb` in nbviewer by clicking [here][1]**

 Below, are a limited set of examples to give the feel of how `psp` works:

+#### Sample plots

 ##### Two dataset histograms: